Startup, Mid-Market, and Enterprise Solutions

 Focus on Communication

 Communication is just as important as code.
 That’s why we have such an emphasis on making sure you’re in the loop daily about what we’re working on.
 We prefer using tools such as Slack that enable easy group communication.
 Each day, you’ll get a daily status update that outlines what we accomplished, what we plan to work on, and where we need your help.
 You’ll also get detailed budget and timesheet reports weekly.
-Plus, we’ll look back every month or so to reflect on how we’re doing.
-We’ll ask you what’s going well, what could be better, and what should change.
-Once we have your input, we’ll put together a value report that is easily shared with executives.
+We’ll meet weekly to prioritize work and reflect on our progress.
+Plus, we’ll get executives and key stakeholders together every few months to ensure we’re headed in the right strategic direction.

 Payment Options For Organizations of All Sizes